/108. Convert Sorted Array to Binary Search Tree

 Constraints

-• 1 <= len(arr) <= 104
+• 1 <= len(input_array) <= 104

-• -104 <= arr[i] <= 104
+• -104 <= input_array[i] <= 104

-• arr is strictly increasing
+• input_array is sorted in strictly increasing order

 Python (current runtime)